fuguefoundation/truffle-colony-unsdg/README.md

 ### Start Dev Server

-Once the network has been seeded, start the development server:
+Open a new terminal in the project root and start the Angular development server:

 ```
 yarn start